 Light-colored hardwoods can help to create a feeling of openness and airiness; they also pair well with most medium to dark oak cabinet colors.

 To update any style space, I love the look of a wide plank wood floor.
 The wood floor often used in the 90s was a narrow plank, wider plank flooring will give your kitchen a fresh new look.

 Dark-stained hardwoods can give your kitchen a luxurious feeling; they also pair well with most lighter cabinet colors including honey oak cabinets or golden oak cabinets.

-Engineered wood flooring is a more budget-friendly option that can still give you the look of hardwood.
+Engineered wood flooring is a more budget-friendly option that can still give you the look of solid hardwood.
 It’s also easier to install than solid hardwood floors and comes in a whole range of species, grades and finishes.
 It’s important to note that most wider plank wood flooring options will be an engineered wood floor vs. solid hardwood floor.

 One of my favorite ways to update a kitchen floor with oak cabinets is to choose a white oak with an updated finish that brings in some of the warm tones of the cabinets.

 For a more rustic or country feel, consider using distressed a distressed wood or wood-look flooring; this type of flooring can also help to hide scratches and dings.
 You can find this look in vinyl planks as well as engineered wood.